19 Fascinating Ruins in Mexico You Need to Visit in 2025

 13. Ek Balam, Yucatan

-Guides can be found at the entrance to Ek Balam, and I highly recommend hiring one to learn more about the fascinating history of this site.
+Tours should be booked prior to arriving at Ek Balam, and I highly recommend hiring one to learn more about the fascinating history of this site.

-Taxis cost $250 MXN / $12 USD, but you can share the car and split the cost.
+Taxis cost $329 MXN / $15 USD as of December 2025, but you can share the car and split the cost.

 14. Uxmal, Yucatan